Villanova-AI/villanova_developers/docs/villanova10/tutorials/getting-started/arm-install.md

 ---

 ## Step 4.
-Log in to Entando
+Log in to Villanova

-Now that you've installed Entando, log in to the Entando App Builder.
+Now that you've installed Villanova, log in to the Villanova App Builder.

-The URL of your running Entando instance is http://ingressHostName/app-builder/.
+The URL of your running Villanova instance is http://ingressHostName/app-builder/.

 - Example URL